ARMmbed/mbed-build/README.md

 header and every source file in the whole of mbed-os.

 # Header file migration
+Each subfolder in mbed-os that contains an mbed_lib.json file is a candidate 'library'.
+For each of these:
-Create a CMakeLists.txt file next to one of the existing mbed_lib.json files.
+* Create a CMakeLists.txt file next to the existing mbed_lib.json files.
 This needs to contain references to the code within that 'library'.
+* Add a ```target_include_directories()``` section in the new subfolder CmakeLists.txt file.
+Add to it all of the entries that appear in the ```INCLUDE_DIRECTORIES()``` section in the top-level.
+Remove these entries from the top level.
+For the moment all of these header directories are going to be labelled as ```PUBLIC```, but it is likely that many can be hidden in future.
-Note: Order matters; putting add_subdirectory() call after the top-level includes allows the 'global' mbed_config.h to be found
+* Add a ```add_subdirectory()``` call in the top-level to call in the new subfolder.
+Order matters; putting add_subdirectory() call after the top-level ```INCLUDE_DIRECTORIES()``` allows the 'global' mbed_config.h to be found

-* Add
+Note that this should not alter the build in any way, other than to put the structure in place.